 Types of Total Stations Explained

-Total stations are categorized into distinct types, each designed to cater to specific surveying needs and project requirements.
+Land survey total stations are categorized into distinct types, each designed to cater to specific surveying needs and project requirements.

 Manual Total Stations: Require direct operation, suitable for small-scale projects with limited budgets.